 We are delighted to announce GlenWood’s second Platter 5* rating in as many years with the Glenwood Semillon / Sauvignon Blanc Vigneron's Selection. receiving this prestigious rating for the 2017 Guide.

-Produced in small volumes, a mere 1,200 bottles, this wine again highlights the uniqueness and diversity of the GlenWood terroir coming together with our “Simple, Natural and Quality” approach to winemaking.
+Produced in small volumes, a mere 1,200 bottles, this wine again highlights the uniqueness and diversity of the GlenWood terroir coming together with our “simple, natural and quality” approach to winemaking.
 Grapes were picked at 22.2°B and given eight hours of skin contact before pressing to 1.4 bars of pressure.
 The juice was left to settle for two days before racking to barrel.
 Using only wild yeast, fermentation occurred over a two month period.
 The wine spent 15 months on the lees.
 Only new, small French oak barrels were used.
-Sauvignon blanc component blended in before bottling.
+Sauvignon Blanc was blended before bottling.